 Um diesen Inhalt zu verwenden (Quelle: www.xyz.de ), klicken Sie bitte auf Akzeptieren.
 Wir möchten Sie darauf hinweisen, dass durch die Annahme dieser IFrames Daten an Dritte übertragen oder Cookies gespeichert werden könnten.

 Weitere Informationen finden Sie in unserer Datenschutzerklärung.

 The Master in Finance at Ulm University is a two-year program that blends finance and mathematics.
 It is quantitative yet practical.
 Not just according to rankings, Ulm is an excellent place for studying finance.
 The program, which is taught in English, includes courses from mathematics, statistics and stochastics, data analytics, finance and insurance.

-If you submit your application until the end of February/middle of April/end of April, you can expect to be informed about the admission decision by the middle of April/end of May/middle of June.
+If you submit your application until the end of February/middle of March, you can expect to be informed about the admission decision by the middle of April/end of May.
 We recommend you to apply as soon as possible.

 Character of the Program

 Special attention will be given to foundations from various branches of applied mathematics, which are necessary for modeling complex financial processes and products and for setting up predictive models.
 Example applications are portfolio optimization, the pricing of derivatives and insurance products, measurement of risk as well as the prediction of stock returns, bankruptcies and other variables that are key to financial decision making.
 Many of the offered courses focus on such applications, and current issues such as climate risk will be covered.
-Students will also gain familiarity with the information system Thomson Reuters, which is available in the faculty’s trading room.
+Students will also gain familiarity with the information systems Refinitiv Datastream and Refinitiv Eikon, which are available in the faculty’s trading room.

 Aims of the Program